MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 `options` (optional): `{ elements?: HTMLElement[] }`

-All share buttons are rendered on the page.
+Currently, all share buttons are rendered on the page.
 If an optional `options` object is supplied with a list of elements, those elements are rendered into share buttons.

 ### Set default form values